caamillo/bitmod/README.md

 I dont even know what uuid1 and uuid2 is used for but I found mine through the login request.

+Then, do `bun install` (you have to install [Bun](https://bun.sh)).
+And finally `bun start` to start the HTTPServer.
+Also u want to start the cron so open another CLI and type `bun run cron.js`.

+Enjoy ur ride sir 😽😽

 ## Todos

 - Store email:pass of bit user and when token is expired could be generated automatically.